SystemsApproach/ops/lifecycle.rst

 define associations between Bundles, Cluster Groups, and GitRepos, such that whenever a new Helm chart is checked into a GitRepo, all Bundles that contain that chart are (re-)deployed on all associated Cluster Groups.

+.. sidebar:: Implementation Details Matter

-Note that we could have used Jenkins to trigger Fleet deployments, as we did with Terraform, but Fleet comes with it's own triggering mechanism, which we use here because of the convenience of its Bundle and Cluster Group abstractions.
+    *We are purposely not doing a deep-dive into the individual tools that we're assembling into a Lifecycle Management subsystem, but details do often matter.
+Our experience with Fleet illustrates why.
+As a careful reader may have noticed, we could have used Jenkins to trigger Fleet to deploy an upgraded application, similar to how we do with Terraform.
+Instead, we decided to use Fleet's internal triggering mechanism because of the convenience of its Bundle and Cluster Group abstractions.*

+    *After Fleet came online as the Deployment mechanism, developers noticed that the code repo became extremely sluggish.
+It turned out this is because Fleet polls the specified GitRepos to detect changes to the watched Bundles, and the polling was so frequent it overloaded the repo.
+A "polling-frequency" parameter change improved the situation, but led people to wonder why Jenkins' trigger mechanism hadn't caused the same problem.
+The answer is that Jenkins is better integrated with the repo (specifically, Gerrit running on top of Git), with the repo pushing event notifications to Jenkins when a file checkin actually occurs.
+    There is no polling.*

 This focus on Fleet as the agent triggering the execution of Helm Charts should not distract from the central role of the charts